-FACULTY HONORS -- Wor-Wic's faculty members provide \$500 in scholar-ship funds each fall to an outstanding high school senior who has a 3.50 grade point average on a 4.00 scale and who is enrolling in the honors program at Wor-Wic.
-Selection is based on scholastic achievement.
-Interested students must submit an essay to the honors program committee and complete Wor-Wic's "Academic and Financial Aid Scholarship Application," available in the financial aid office.
+FACULTY HONORS -- Wor-Wic's faculty members provide \$500 in scholar-ship funds each fall to an outstanding high school senior who is eligible for or enrolled in the honors program at Wor-Wic.
+Selection is based on scholastic achievement and an essay submitted to the honors program committee.

-GREG FOSTER HOSPITALITY MANAGEMENT -- The Hospitality Hotel Group in Harrisonburg, Va., provides \$1,000 each year for this scholarship, which is named for the late Greg Foster, general manager of the Comfort Inn Gold Coast in Ocean City from 1988 to 1999.
+FOSTER MEMORIAL -- The Hospitality Hotel Group in Harrisonburg, Va. provides \$1,000 each year for this scholarship, which is named for the late Greg Foster, general manager of the Comfort Inn Gold Coast in Ocean City from 1988 to 1999.
 Applicants must be residents of Worcester, Wicomico or Somerset County and enrolled in the hotel-motel-restaurant management program.
 Selection is based on scholastic achievement, and recipients must maintain a 3.25 grade point average.
-Interested students must complete Wor-Wic's "Academic and Financial Aid Scholarship Application" and the "Free Application for Federal Student Aid" (FAFSA), available in the financial aid office.

-AVERY HALL -- The Avery Hall Insurance Group provides \$500 in scholar-ship funds each year for students enrolled in any credit program of study.
+HALL -- The Avery Hall Insurance Group provides \$500 in scholarship funds each year for students enrolled in any credit program of study.
 Selection is based on scholastic achievement.
-Interested students must complete an "Academic and Financial Aid Scholarship Application," available in the financial aid office.